iamluirio/unsupervised-learning-clustering/README.md

 The project contains the [**DBSCAN Clustering algorithm**](https://it.wikipedia.org/wiki/Dbscan): it exploits the [**Euclidean Distance**](https://en.wikipedia.org/wiki/Euclidean_distance) as a default metric to group connected points for density.
 Euclidean distance is a common measure used to calculate the distance between two points in the Euclidean space.

-In addition to the traditional approach, I used a different metric for the grouping of the elements in the formats trained: we want to change the algorithm to obtain a clustering based not on the similarity among the features of feature, but **on the similarity of each sample with the other samples**.
+In addition to the traditional approach, I used a different metric for the grouping of the elements in the formats trained: we want to change the algorithm to obtain a clustering **based not on the similarity among the features of feature**, but **on the similarity of each sample with the other samples**.
 To obtain this goal, I implemented the DBSCAN algorithm using the [**Cosine Similarity**](https://en.wikipedia.org/wiki/Cosine_similarity) metric: it's a measure that evaluates the corner between two vectors, indicating how similar they are in the direction.
 In the context of clustering or data analysis, the similarity of the cosine can be used to calculate how similar two samples are based on their characteristics.

-We then appear the different models, to observe the results.

 ## Dataset Import
 I based my analysis on [**_Mall_Customers.csv_**](https://www.kaggle.com/datasets/shwetabh123/mall-customers) downloadable from [**Kaggle**](https://www.kaggle.com/).